Home schooling help for parents: the best ways to support your child

 When your ideas of keeping things exciting for your child run thin, take to technology to brighten things up!
 There are some great digital home schooling tools out there to help you engage them with their English and motivate them with their maths.

 You can also try Compass, our pioneering online learning tool, and let us do the hard work for you!
-Offering you a break from teaching, Compass keeps your family’s tuition on track.
+Offering you a break from teaching, Compass keeps your family’s tuition on track with engaging online tuition.
 Compass uses an adaptive logic engine to tailor the curriculum specific to your child’s needs.
-Whilst their engaging tutor is on hand to answer any questions and help them to conquer all challenges!
+Whilst their expert tutor is on hand to answer any questions and help them to conquer all challenges!

 We aim to meet your child’s long-term goals rather than just filling knowledge gaps while schools are closed, by understanding and working towards national curriculum objectives.